 The financial and strategic plans need the support and involvement of both the financial stakeholders and the business user stakeholder classes.
 The project manager is responsible for tracking both the costs and the use of approved resources to complete work packages and deliver expected project outcomes.
 The project manager is also responsible for making financial decisions regarding the project.
-To effectively meet these responsibilities, the project manager must establish and maintain processes to ensure that information regarding the project’s finances is accurate and timely.
+To meet these responsibilities effectively, the project manager must establish and maintain processes to ensure that information regarding the project’s finances is accurate and timely.
 More often than not this requires the project manager to maintain records of financial commitments (such as purchase order amounts) and actual expenditures.
-This record keeping may be in addition to those maintained in the financial or ERP system which, while accurate, may not reflect expenditures until months after the purchases have been made.
-The intent is not to duplicate the accounting function but instead provide the basic reporting needed to control and report project costs.
+This record keeping may be in addition to those maintained in the financial or enterprise resource planning (ERP) system, which, while accurate, may not reflect expenditures until months after the purchases have been made.
+The intent is not to duplicate the accounting function but instead to provide the basic reporting needed to control and report project costs.

-For tracking project costs, the simplest approach is to use the built-in features of Microsoft Project Professional 2010 to maintain a project financial account (a record where expenditures are adjusted against the budget and the project manager can, at any point in time, determine how much of the budgeted amount is remaining).
-While this is effective in tracking expenditures, it assumes that the amount of budget remaining is adequate to cover the remaining costs of the project.
+For tracking project costs, the simplest approach is to use the built-in features of Microsoft Project Professional 2010 to maintain a project financial account (a record where expenditures are adjusted against the budget and the project manager can, at any point in time, determine how much of the budgeted amount remains).
+While this is effective in tracking expenditures, it assumes that the amount of budget that remains is adequate to cover the remaining costs of the project.
 Alternatively, the project manager may examine both the actual cost and the planned cost of the work remaining in the project.
-From this data, reports and dashboard views such as a budget variance can be reported.
+From these data, reports and dashboard views such as a budget variance can be reported.

-Earned Value (EV) is a capability of Microsoft Project 2010 and a project tracking method that is often used by organizations.
-EV is considered a reliable financial performance and forecast indicator by the Project Management Community (PMI Standards).
-Determining EV is an advanced project management competency and its effectiveness is dependent on the organization’s commitment to processes.
+Earned value (EV) is a capability of Microsoft Project 2010 and a project tracking method that is often used by organizations.
+EV is considered a reliable financial performance and forecast indicator by the project management community (Project Management Institute standards).
+Determining EV is an advanced PM competency, and its effectiveness is dependent on the organization’s commitment to processes.

 One of the benefits of EV when using Microsoft Project 2010 is that it ties the cost to the work performed.
 Rather than looking just at the costs incurred to date, EV also looks at how much work was accomplished for cost.

 For example, let’s assume that you have a project with a budget of $150,000.
-Halfway to the project’s promised completion date the work is estimated to be 50% complete and your costs are $100,000.
+Halfway to the project’s promised completion date, the work is estimated to be 50 percent complete, and your costs are $100,000.
 According to EV, the “value” of the work planned is $150,000.
-At 50% complete, you’ve earned half of it ($75,000).
+At 50 percent complete, you’ve earned half of it ($75,000).
 The difference between what was spent and what was earned is the cost variance ($25,000).
-Additionally, if you divide the earned value by the actual cost, the result is the Cost Performance Index (CPI), a measure of how efficiently money is being spent to accomplish the work.
+Additionally, if you divide the earned value by the actual cost, the result is the cost performance index (CPI), a measure of how efficiently money is being spent to accomplish the work.
 In this example, the CPI is .83, meaning that we are earning $.75 of value for each $1.00 spent.
 More simply put, it’s costing more to do the work than originally planned.
 Furthermore, if it is taking more costs to accomplish the work for the first half of the project, it is highly likely that we will need that much more to accomplish the remainder.
-By dividing the original budget ($150,000) by our CPI we can forecast that the total amount needed for the project is $200,000.
+By dividing the original budget ($150,000) by our CPI, we can forecast that the total amount needed for the project is $200,000.